- By Cynthia Weiss

 Men’s Wellness: Being proactive, annual care key to maintaining health

 The problem with waiting is that a man might be missing the early signs of another health issue.
 For example, erectile dysfunction is a common ailment that brings men to see their doctor.
-But Dr. Thiel notes that it may be an indicator of a more serious health condition.
+But Dr. Thiel notes that it may be the first indicator of a more serious health condition.

 "It's important for men to know, especially younger men who have erectile dysfunction, that this condition is often associated with other medical conditions such as heart disease, diabetes, blood pressure problems and the like.
 So erectile dysfunction may not just be erectile dysfunction," explains Dr. Thiel.

 Journalists: Broadcast-quality video sound bites with Dr. Thiel are in the downloads at the end of the post.
 Please "Courtesy: Mayo Clinic News Network."

 "Women do a much better job of annual care for surveillance with things such as cervical cancer, breast cancer and so on.
 We want men to know it's important for them to do the same.
 It's important to seek care not only when something is wrong, but also for preventive care."

 While concerns about cancer bring many men to the doctor, "heart attack, stroke, diabetes, and hypertension are much more prevalent in the population than prostate cancer," says Dr. Thiel.